KlasterK/moonsbox/README.md

 - **F10**: Save map screenshot
 - **+ | -**: Change brush size
 - **R**: Pause rendering to speed up simulation

-## Materials

-Some example materials you can experiment with:

-- **Sand**: Falls and piles up, turns into glass if heated.
-- **Lava**: Hot, flows and heats up surroundings.
-Gets solid if colded.
-- **±100 K**: Increases/decreases temperature of dot.

-> The full list of available materials is shown in the material palette in the app.

 ## Requirements